Sharan-m-04/MediaMorph-AI/README.md

 ---

-- Special thanks to the creators of Django and DALL-E 2 for their incredible tools.
-- Gratitude to all contributors to support this project.
+Special thanks to the creators of Django and DALL-E 2 for their incredible tools and Gratitude to all contributors to support this project.